cshabsin/cshabsin.github.io/_designs/cricket.md

 ## To-Do

 *   Debug flaky Tailscale connection, particularly for SSH and the ComfyUI web port.
 Investigate why "MagicDNS" seems to be unreliable.
+*   Copy over `GEMINI.md` files from other systems and synthesize the ideas.
+*   Set up the `ssh-agent` for improved SSH key management.